OttieOtter

 McKinney Falls Hike and Bike Trail

-I found the history of McKinney Falls state park particularly interesting.
-You can read more about it on the McKinney Falls state park website.
+I found the history of McKinney Falls State Park particularly interesting.
+You can read more about it on the McKinney Falls State Park website.

 What Next?